Bunch theory: working notes on applications, axioms and models: Bunch theory in use

 \( \, R[S] \, \defs \, \{ \, x \, , \, y \, | \, x\mapsto y \, ∈ \, R \, ∧ \, x∈S \, \bullet \, y \, \} \, \)

 and there is a close relationship with function application, since if $f(a)=b$ then $f[\{a\}] \, = \, \{b\}$.
 Relational image is always well defined, and allows us to capture non-existent objects via use of the empty set, e.g. $king\_of \, [ \, \{ \, france \, \} \, ] \, = \, \{ \, \}$.
-An interesting example of its use can be found in Version 1 of the Z Notion Standard \cite{ZBS}, a document which throughout uses relational image rather than function application.
+An interesting example of its use can be found in Version 1 of the Z Notation Standard \cite{ZBS}, a document which throughout uses relational image rather than function application.
 However, this technique is inevitably clumsy and was abandoned in later versions of the Standard.\footnote{In our bunch theory relational image is not defined since the value of $R[S]$ can be written as $\{ \, R(\unpack S) \, \}$.}

 Finally we note that the underlying logic for our theory is Predicate Logic with Equality.
 Thus we have a classical two valued logic and the simple equality rule holds, in which every expression is equal to itself.
-We do not require special requirements on the domain of a function to draw conclusions from a function application, as we have the rules:
+We do not require special requirements on the domain of a function to draw conclusions from a function application, as for elements $f \, , \, x \, , \, y$ we have the rules:

-These allow us to define a function by its applicative effect and without additional reference to its domain.
-Let's see how this works in the case of the factorial function, given the following properties which characterise it as an element and describe its application:
+$\cent $ These allow us to define a function by its applicative effect and without additional reference to its domain.
+Let's see how this works in the case of the factorial function, given the following properties which characterise it as an element and describe its application.
+Note that we use Hehner's large equals as a low precedence equality.

 These properties suggest an operational interpretation for executing the function $fact$, but in our approach we don't have direct access to such an interpretation.
-Rather, $fact$ is particular type of set, a function from $\nat \, → \, \nat $, and we need a formal way to relate the above description of $fact$ to this set.
+We follow the B-Method in taking functions to be mathematical rather than computational objects, and we handle non-termination at the level of operations by means of operation pre-conditions.
+Here, $fact$ is particular type of set, a function from $\nat \, → \, \nat $, and we need a formal way to relate the above description of $fact$ to this set.
 Furthermore, we wonder what would be a reasonable interpretation of the factorial of a negative number, for example $fact(-3)$.
-Two interpretations would seem to be justifiable.
-The first would have $fact(-3)=null$ on the grounds that no value is described by $fact(-3)$.
-The second would have $fact(-3)=⊥$ on the grounds that an attempt to evaluate $fact(-3)$ will result in a crash.
+The interpretation our theory provides is that $fact(-3)=null$ on the grounds that no value is described by $fact(-3)$.